WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Of-bonds-and-love.md

 <ins>**Emergent love:**</ins>

 You might have realized we've been describing a bond, and that's no coincidence, I warned you at the start.
-Indeed, love correspond to a specific category of bonds: a strong feeling for someone that vary over time and from person to person.
+Indeed, love corresponds to a specific category of bonds: a strong feeling for someone that varies over time and from person to person.

 In addition, since bonds are bundles of stuff, love is probably not monolithic but the result of interactions between various underlying elements, an emergent property.

-This mean that each branch, each bond uniqueness results from the specific mix and proportions of feelings/factors that comprises it.
+This means that each branch, each bond uniqueness results from the specific mix and proportions of feelings/factors that comprises it.
 Like a cooking recipe, each one has their own ingredients and quantities, except here, the list of available ingredients depends on the person the love blossoms from.

 For example, a father's love for his offspring might be comprised, among other things, of a desire to protect and provide for them, to make them happy and ensure they grow into healthy adults.

-That makes you wonder what make love bonds special, what exactly separate them from others?
+That makes you wonder what makes love bonds special, what exactly separates them from others?
 It could simply be a strength threshold, a strong enough bond automatically turns into love.

 But wait!
 You can totally be attracted to someone without loving them, people don't think twice about their one-night stands.
 That's true of other feelings as well: a teacher, like a parent, wants their pupils to succeed, however, it can hardly be called love.